nicoalba/solana-demo/README.md

 This project is a basic Solana smart contract (program) built with Anchor using a Rust template and deployed in a WSL2 Linux environment.
 It serves as a starting point for learning and experimenting with Solana development.

+The program has one instruction: `initialize()`, which takes no accounts, doesn't store state, and just logs `Program log: Greetings from: <PROGRAM_ID>`.

 ## Project overview

 - Anchor-generated Solana smart contract scaffold